ramapcsx2/gbs-control/README.md

 - Interlacing - a type of video scanning where each frame is made up of 2 images that divide it horizontally by alternating pixel lines (the even and the odd). [[?]](https://en.wikipedia.org/wiki/Interlaced_video)
 - Peaking - it takes the high resolution RGB video signal and increases its signal amplitude (the higher peaking the sharper image with more details).
 - Progressive scanning (a.k.a noninterlaced scanning) - a format of displaying, storing, or transmitting moving images in which all the lines of each frame are drawn in sequence. [[?]](https://en.wikipedia.org/wiki/Progressive_scan)
+- RGBs (Red, Green, Blue and sync) - both the horizontal and vertical sync signals are combined into this one line. [[?]](https://www.retrorgb.com/sync.html)
+- RGBHV (RGB Horizontal sync Vertical sync) - is essentially the same as RGBs, however the horizontal and vertical sync signals are sent down their own individual lines, totaling 5 channels.
+"VGA" uses RGBHV.
+- RGsB (Sync on green) - the green cable also carries the horizontal and vertical sync signals, totaling only three cables.
+The only time you’ll run into RGsB in the classic gaming world is with the PlayStation 2 and it’s usually just better to use component video.
 - Scanline - one row in a raster scanning pattern, such as a line of video on a CRT display.
 - Step Response - system response to the step input.
+- YUV - is the color model found in the PAL analogue color TV standard (excluding PAL-N).
+A color is described as a Y component (luma) and two chroma components U and V (colorspaces that are encoded using YCbCr).

 ### How-to switch GBS-Control to upload mode?